mcsammon/mcsammon.github.io/about-me.md

 Journal of Economics and Finance in January 2015 (with Marcelo Bianconi and Scott MacLachlan).
 In my spare time, I enjoy running along the Charles, although that will change to Lake Michigan.

-Recently, I have been working on a new research project with Marcelo Bianconi, which attempts to better understand the information contained in the relative price of index put options.
+Recently, I have been working on a new research project with Marcelo Bianconi, which attempts to better understand the information contained in the relative price of SPX and SPY put options.